CaityHeath/data-structures-and-algorithms/README.md

 ## Run the Code!

 1. Clone this repository.
-2. Ensure that you have installed jest.
+2. Ensure that you have installed jest, reference these docs: https://jestjs.io/docs/en/getting-started
 3. run the following command ` jest {fileName}`